acefa-hubs/EpiStrainDynamics/README.md

 ## Contribution
 This is a work in progress.
-If you see any mistakes in the package (branch `main`) or in the code associated with the analyses for the print (branch `preprint`), let us know by logging a bug on the [issues](https://github.com/acefa-hubs/EpiStrainDynamics/issues) page.
+If you see any mistakes in the package (branch `main`) or in the code associated with the analyses for the preprint (branch `preprint`), let us know by logging a bug on the [issues](https://github.com/acefa-hubs/EpiStrainDynamics/issues) page.